grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/addOn_ShieldPlatformEncryption.md

 [Table of Contents](../Documentation.md)

-# Salesforce Shield
+# Platform Encryption

 Shield Platform Encryption enhances the data encryption options provided by Salesforce.
 It encrypts data stored in many standard and custom fields, files, and attachments using an advanced HSM-based key derivation system, ensuring protection even when other lines of defense are compromised.

 ## Licenses
-Salesforce Shield is provided via an Org License (No User license).
+Salesforce Platform Encryption is provided via an `Platform License` (No User license).

 ## Encryption Key
 Different RSA keys can be used to encrypt data: